Frequently Asked Questions for Parents

 Q. We’ve run out of hooks that came with the Little Angler Kit.
 Where can I buy more?

 A. Bait and tackle shops are a great place to top up on bits and pieces if you run out.
-Kmart, Big W, Anaconda, BCF, TackleWorld, Complete Angler and Trellys are just a few to try or you can shop online.
+Kmart, Big W, Anaconda, BCF, TackleWorld, Compleat Angler and Trellys are just a few to try or you can shop online.

 Q. How do I contact a local fishing club now that my child is keen on fishing?

-A. The VFA has a directory of fishing clubs on their website at www.vfa.vic.gov.au/fishingclubs
+A. The VFA has a directory of fishing clubs on their website at https://vfa.vic.gov.au/recreational-fishing/clubs-and-associations

 Q. Are there events my child can attend to learn more from experts about fishing?

 A. Yes, the VFA runs several free VicFishKids events through the year, as does Fishcare Victoria.
 Kids can learn new skills, talk to experts and try to catch a fish knowing help is on hand.
+Visit https://vfa.vic.gov.au/or www.fishcare.org.au for more information.

 Q. We’ve fished from the pier a few times now and would like to try boat fishing with the kids.
 What’s the best way to do that?